How To Move Heavy Furniture By Yourself: 19 Ways to DIY

 8. Use Furniture Sliders to Move Heavy Furniture or Heavy Objects

 After successfully placing furniture sliders under the corners of your heavy item, you’re ready to glide it across the room easily.
-Slides are effective for moving big furniture on carpet, but if you’re dealing with hardwood, laminate, or tile, opt for soft, use felt-based sliders to prevent scratches and damage when sliding heavy furniture.
+Slides are effective for moving furniture on carpet, but if you’re dealing with hardwood, laminate, or tile, opt for soft, felt-based sliders to prevent scratches and damage when sliding heavy furniture.
 Gently push the piece of furniture from the lower section, allowing the sliders to minimize friction and distribute weight evenly.
 Not only does this method protect your floors, but it also significantly reduces the strain on your body.

 Read more: Corporate Movers | Corporate Relocation Company

-9. Considerations When Moving Heavy Objects Up Stairs
+9. Considerations When Moving Heavy Objects Upstairs

 Read more: TV Shipping Guide: How To Pack And Ship A TV

-10. Moving Heavy Furniture Down Stairs
+10. Moving Heavy Furniture Downstairs

-When going the other direction, make sure to clear the path of any obstacles to avoid tripping or damaging the furniture.
-Using moving straps or a furniture dolly can drastically reduce the burden of weight and help maintain a controlled movement.
+When going down a flight of stairs, make sure to clear the path of any obstacles to avoid tripping or damaging the furniture.
+Use moving straps or a furniture dolly to reduce the burden of weight and help maintain a controlled movement.
 It’s also essential to take slow steps and communicate with your partner.
-Make sure to place the lighter end facing down the stairs and the heavy portion at the top so it will not slide down quickly and put too much strain on one person.
+Make sure to place the lighter end facing down the stairs and the heavy portion at the top so it will not slide down quickly, making moving furniture easy and not putting too much strain on one person.

 Moving Heavy Furniture Down Stairs

-When moving heavy furniture, using blankets or plastic safeguards your home's walls, floors, and door frames from scuffs, scratches, or dents.
+When moving heavy furniture, use blankets or plastic to safeguard your home's walls, floors, and door frames from scuffs, scratches, or dents.
 Moving blankets, often made from thick, quilted fabric, provide a barrier against bumps and jolts during transportation, effectively preventing damage to both your furniture and home surfaces.
 Secure these blankets with high-quality plastic wrap.
 Not only does the plastic shield your items from moisture and dirt, but it also helps you maintain a grip on slippery surfaces.
 Don't forget to cover high-traffic areas in your home with non-slip floor protectors to prevent scuffs and allow easier maneuvering of heavy items.

-12. Consider Hand-Carrying for Valuable Items
+12. Consider Carrying Valuable Items With You

 Read more: Average Cost to Move a 3-Bedroom House